 The genus Echinacea (Purple Coneflower) is a family of wildflowers native to North America.
 These wonderful plants have many uses both ornamentally and medicinally.
 And their value as a pollen and nectar source for butterflies and bumblebees is more important than ever.

 The Native Americans were the first to use the roots and leaves of Echinacea to treat various maladies.
 And the use of Echinacea as a medicinal plant continues today with numerous tinctures and teas.
 Ornamentally, it was the Europeans that first began to make improved selections for use in horticulture.
-In the past ten years there has been an explosion of breeding activity in the US and Europe, first ignited by the work of Jim Ault at the Chicago Botanic Garden.
+In the past ten years, there has been an explosion of breeding activity in the US and Europe, first ignited by the work of Jim Ault at the Chicago Botanic Garden.
 His use of Echinacea paradoxa to cross breed with pink and purple species created the first orange flowered hybrid.

-Echinacea thrive in our gardens when provided with well drained soils, plenty of sunshine and moderate to dry moisture conditions depending on the species and cultivars.
-Though not a long lived plant, healthy individual Coneflowers will grow in the garden for 3 to 5 years.
+Echinacea thrive in our gardens when provided with well-drained soils, plenty of sunshine and moderate to dry moisture conditions depending on the species and cultivars.
+Though not a long-lived plant, healthy individual Coneflowers will grow in the garden for 3 to 5 years.
 Species and cultivars raised from seed will often reseed themselves to continue their presence in our gardens.

 This genus is invaluable for the mid- to late-summer garden, bringing color into our plantings when many spring bloomers have gone green for the season.
-Recommended companion plants for Purple Coneflowers include Lavender, Gaillardia, ornamental Oregano, Goldenrod and tall Sedum.

 - The huge flowered, deep rose-pink colored Echinacea purpurea ‘Rubinstern’ (‘Ruby Star’).

-- The enigmatic Echinacea paradoxa (Yellow Coneflower) has brilliant yellow petals (hence the “paradox” of belonging to the Purple coneflowers family.
+- The enigmatic Echinacea paradoxa (Ozark Coneflower) has brilliant yellow petals (hence the “paradox” of belonging to the Purple coneflowers family.
 An uncommon plant in nature, it is a durable and easily grown garden plant.